Summer Safety Tips for Your New Puppy

 A broad range of things can cause your pet to vomit, from something as simple as an abrupt change in food or motion sickness from a car ride to more serious causes, such as toxin ingestion, infections like parvovirus or a gastrointestinal foreign body.

 Check your house or yard for anything your pet might have accidentally gotten into: medications, mushrooms, the garbage can, super glue and any toys or objects that may have been partially or completely swallowed.
 Sometimes you may find clues in the vomit, such as potentially toxic house plants that may have been ingested.
-If you think your pet has eaten something it shouldn’t, call your veterinarian or contact the Pet Poison Helpline at (855) 764-7661.
+If you think your pet has eaten something it shouldn’t, call your veterinarian or contact the Pet Poison Helpline.

 Mild vomiting